sbuberl/minimal-mistakes/_pages/fsql_index.md

 layout: single
 permalink: /tmp/fSQL
 ---
-# Flat-File SQL

 Welcome to the home of Flat-File SQL!
 Flat-File SQL (or fSQL for short) is a way to use SQL queries without having another database (like mySQL) installed.
 It uses regular files that you store wherever you want.
-At the moment, there is only a PHP version, but a perl version and possibly other language ports are planned.
+At the moment, there is only a PHP version.

 ## Features and Benefits